elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_04.md

 ## 4.2 Training material crafted for collaboration

-Training materials need to be captured in interoperable formats, so that they can be used in different contexts (e.g., operating systems and software) and built upon later.
+Training materials need to be captured in interoperable formats, so that they can be used in different contexts (e.g., operating systems and software tools) and built upon later.
 For materials like slides, it is important that other trainers are able to (re)use, fine-tune or even extend them.
 This means that you should choose a format that supports editing and extension.

 **Enhance your training materials via**